Yoshihiro Tatsumi: Shadow and "anti-manga manga"

 Hinomaru Bunko's editor established a new monthly collection with its top authors titled Shadow (影, Kage).
 Although influenced by Tezuka's cinematic style, Tatsumi and his colleagues were not interested in making comics for children.
 They wanted to make comics for adults that were more graphic and showed more violence.
 Tatsumi explained, "Part of that was influenced by the newspaper stories I would read.
 I would have an emotional reaction of some kind and want to express that in my comics."
 In short, Tatsumi aspired to create an "anti-manga manga", against his friendly rival and colleague Masahiko Matsumoto.
-Some of Tatsumi's first "anti-manga" mangas were published in Shadow.
+Some of Tatsumi's first "anti-manga" manga were published in Shadow.

 Because Shadow was reducing its artists' output, however, Hinomaru asked his authors to also work on full-length stories.
 Tatsumi yearned to do such a story, and he pitched the idea of adapting Alexandre Dumas' The Count of Monte Cristo into a ten-volume Japanese period piece, but his boss did not feel he was skilled enough or had enough time.

 The publisher put Tatsumi, Matsumoto, Takao Saito, and Kuroda in a "manga camp," an apartment in Tennōji-ku, Osaka.
-After his brother Okimasa's hospitalization, however, the 21-year-old Hiroshi left the "manga camp."
+After his brother Okimasa's hospitalization, however, the 21-year-old Tatsumi left the "manga camp."
 Back home, he experienced a burst of creativity and created the manga he wanted to, titled Black Blizzard.
 Black Blizzard was created during a boom in short story magazines, so Tatsumi tried to come up with new forms of expression, such as conveying movement realistically, though his art was rough and used a lot of diagonal lines.
-Published in November 1956, Black Blizzard was well received by Hiroshi's fellow authors, with Masaki Sato (佐藤まさあき) calling it "the manga of the future".
+Published in November 1956, Black Blizzard was well received by Tatsumi's fellow authors, with Masaki Sato (佐藤まさあき) calling it "the manga of the future".